codetricity/chat-with-history/README.md

 **Common Issues:**

+- **Missing SECRET_KEY**: The application requires a SECRET_KEY to function.
+Generate one using the command above.
 - **Missing API Keys**: Ensure all three API keys (OpenRouter, Tavily, OpenAI) are set in your `.env` file
 - **Database Connection Issues**: Check that `DATABASE_URL` is correctly formatted
 - **Secret Key Issues**: Ensure `SECRET_KEY` is at least 32 characters long and doesn't contain spaces